grayside/notes/content/_index.md

 framed: true
 ---

-Hi neighbor, you found the notes on my writing desk.
+Hi neighbor, you've found the notes on my writing desk.
-I've got new discoveries, research-in-progress, and ideas for the polished blogs I should write if only I could find the time to produce a polished narrative.
+Read on if TILs, research-in-progress, and rough blog ideas around development, automation, cloud, devops, and software teams interest you.

-Copy with caution.
+Copy code with caution.